tds333/simver/SimpleVersioning.rst

 A pre-release or development release is simply: is_pre_release = not is_release

-### I need to do pre-release for a patch version is this possible?
+**I need to do pre-release for a patch version is this possible?**

-Yes, use the additional buld number to extend your version.
+Yes, use the additional build numbers to extend your version.
 Something like 1.4.0.1 for your first pre-release to the final patch release of 1.4.1.

-### Is it good practice to change version schemes often?
+**Is it good practice to change version schemes often?**

 No, please decide a version scheme at start of your project and don't change it then.
 So if you decide with a two digits version scheme like 25.1 and not do patch release, stick with it.

-### Are more version parts then four allowed?
+**Are more version parts then five allowed?**

-No, version have up to four parts not more.
-A version 1.2.3.4.5 is not allowed.
+No, version have up to five parts not more.
+A version 1.2.3.4.5.6 is not allowed.
 This is simply to limit it in length.
 Keep in mind you can increment the numbers to really high values if you want.
 So there is not really a limit in the amount of versions.

+**Are simple digit versions allowed?**

+No, the minimum is to have to number parts, ex: 1.1
+A simple version with a single number, ex: 12 is not allowed.
+This is to visually mark it with a "." that it is something about a version.

-### I am not comfortable to increase the length of parts for pre-releases?
+**I am not comfortable to increase the length of parts for pre-releases?**

 If you don't want to change your version scheme to get the additional build number for pre-releases of patches you must stick by doing only pre-releases